KARN (AM)

 KARN (920 kHz) is a commercial AM radio station in Little Rock, Arkansas, owned and operated by Cumulus Media.
 It airs a sports radio format known as "920 AM The Sports Animal."
 The station's studios are located on Wellington Hills Road in West Little Rock.
 The transmitter tower is located off North Hills Boulevard in North Little Rock.
 KARN broadcasts at 5,000 watts, using a directional antenna at night to avoid interfering with other stations on AM 920.
-KARN is licensed by the Federal Communications Commission to broadcast a digital HD signal.
+KARN is licensed by the Federal Communications Commission to broadcast a digital HD signal, although it is not currently broadcasting in HD.

 Most of the day, KARN carries the CBS Sports Radio Network.
 Middays it carries nationally syndicated sports shows from Dan Patrick and Jim Rome.
 KARN is an affiliate of the Dallas Cowboys Radio Network.

 History

 Early years

 KARN is among the oldest stations in Little Rock, getting its original broadcast license on July 6, 1928.
 Originally it was KGHI, operating on 890 kilocycles, at 500 watts by day and 250 watts at night.
 In 1931, the station changed its call sign to KARK, to identify with Arkansas, becoming a founding member and the flagship station of the Arkansas Radio Network.

 By the late 1930s, KARK had increased its power to 1,000 watts full-time, and became an affiliate of the NBC Red Network.
 During the Golden Age of Radio, it carried NBC's dramas, comedies, news, sports, game shows, soap operas and big band remote broadcasts.